Airs Thursdays on FOX at 9pm in the UK

 - Suddenly, the ship starts being hit by something.
 Isaac theorizes it’s a dark matter storm.
 Very rare.
 Supremely dangerous.
 Pria appears, gives them a solution and it works.
 The Dark Matter is now visible.
 And EVERYWHERE.

 - Pria tells them that she can fly them clear.
 Against Kelly’s suggestion, he does so.
-She throws the ship through an incredible array of maneuvers and gets them out of it.
+She throws the ship through an incredible array of manoeuvres and gets them out of it.

 - And then they wake up in bed.